 The views from Diana Lookout Tower are absolutely breathtaking!
 There are two restaurants next to it, where you can have a lunch or drink a beer.

-It is the oldest spa complex in Karlovy Vary.
-It’s situated in the beautiful building from the beginning of 20th century.
+It is the oldest Karlovy Vary spa.
+It’s situated in a beautiful building from the beginning of the 20th century.

 The spa is still working, so you can go there to have a treatment.
 The other names from Alzbetiny Lazne are Elisabeth Baths and Spa 5.

 This beautiful neo-renaissance structure is one of the top Karlovy Vary attractions.
 It contains 5 thermal springs (Mill Spring, Rock Spring, Nymph Spring, Lybuse Spring and the strongest Prince Vaclav Spring)

 If you wonder what to see in Karlovy Vary, you should definitely go to Mill Colonnade!